napeits/frstack/README.md

 long names).
 Most things run under this users account.
 You can ssh fr@opename.example.com
 * OpenDJ is installed using the rpm - and runs as root (so we can run on port 389)

+## Ansible Notes

+The install is split into two top level playbooks.
+The first playbook (vagrant.xml) primes the environment required for the main ForgeRock playbook (frstack.yml).
+Over time there will be an amazon.yml playbook, a gce.yml, and so on.

+The first playbook is responsible for installing a few base O/S packages and for create the "fr" forgerock user under which the products will be installed.

+The frstack.yml should be generic enough to run on any environment.

 ### TODO

-* Start script for OpenIDM - in progress
+** Start script for OpenIDM - in progress
-* More dynamic configuration (cookie domains, base DN, etc)
+** More dynamic configuration (cookie domains, base DN, etc)
+* Add HA, multi-master replication, etc